 Otherwise email us your queries on

 Our meetings are held in the staffroom, 5:30pm, generally on the 3rd Wednesday of the month.

 Parents and Whanau are welcome to come along to our meetings anytime.
-Meeting dates, news and events are printed in the weekly school newsletter and posted on our Facebook page.
+Meeting dates, news and events are printed in the weekly school newsletter.

 We’re always looking for new faces, and we love working with fresh new ideas.
 We want Woodleigh to be the best at raising funds in creative ways, so if you’re keen to join we’d love to meet you.

 • Play an active role in the school community